Chapter 2: Solutions Class 12 Chemistry NCERT Solutions

 Answer:

-(i) Mole Fraction – It is the ratio of the number of moles of a component to the total moles of all components in the solution.
+(i) Mole Fraction – Ratio of the number of moles of a component to the total moles of all components.

-(ii) Molality (m) – It is the number of moles of solute present in 1 kg (1000 g) of the solvent.
+(ii) Molality (m) – Number of moles of solute present in 1 kg of solvent.

-(iii) Molarity (M) – It is the number of moles of solute present in 1 litre of solution.
+(iii) Molarity (M) – Number of moles of solute present in 1 litre of solution.

-(iv) Mass Percentage – It is the mass of solute in 100 g of the solution.
+(iv) Mass Percentage – Mass of solute in 100 g of solution.

-2.4.
-Concentrated nitric acid used in the laboratory work is 68% nitric acid by mass in aqueous solution.
-What should be the molarity of such a sample of acid if the density of the solution is 1·504 g mL⁻¹?
+Question 2.4: Concentrated nitric acid used in the laboratory work is 68% nitric acid by mass in aqueous solution.
+What should be the molarity of such a sample of acid if the density of the solution is 1.504 g mL⁻¹?

 Moles of HNO₃ = 1022.72 / 63 = 16.23 mol